datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 .. todo::

    How do people get to know these IDs?
+This needs an example.

 Installing the datasets as subdatasets into the analysis project dataset establishes a link between the datasets, and ensures modularity.